interosinc/dispenser-core/README.md

 # dispenser

-A dispenser of wisdom (and events).
+An (experimental/work-in-progress) dispenser of wisdom (and events).

 ![best dispenser ever](pez.jpg)